MLeggiero/thermal_obj_analysis/README.md

 ### **5. Other Important Notes**

-- The software is set to utilize the multi-core functionality of MATLAB.
-If the user desires not to have this functionality, on line 208 of 'radiative_output_calculator.m', edit the 'parfor' loop to 'for'.
+- The software is set to utilize the parallel processing functionality of MATLAB.
+If the user desires _not_ to have the software utilize multiple cores when running, on line 208 of 'radiative_output_calculator.m', replace the 'parfor' loop with 'for'.